oils-for-unix/oils/doc/ref/chap-builtin-cmd.md

       pick log (&mylog)
       pick die (&mydie)
     }

-Also a declaration
+-->

+The `--extern` flag make the invocation do nothing.
+It can be used be tools to analyze what names are in the file.

-    use --extern grep sed
+    use --extern grep sed awk

 ## I/O